ImSouhay/Grove-ServerSide/README.md

   * If enabled, players will get chat messages with info when using the poketrainer.

 - `defaultBalance`:
-  * The Balance players will get when first time joining.
+  * The Balance players will get when first time joining the server.

 - `prices`:
   * The prices of the PokeTrainer stuff, you can only change the number